gitcoinco/community/README.md

 ## Also ..

 We've done our best to index our community updates above..
-But if you still want to learn more, you can checkout [the youtube channel](https://www.youtube.com/channel/UCX1SjvunDpJ_iJXws8To93w), [Medium page](https://gitcoin.co/medium), and [Twitter page](https://gitcoin.co/twitter).
+But if you still want to learn more, you can checkout [the Youtube channel](https://www.youtube.com/channel/UCX1SjvunDpJ_iJXws8To93w), [Medium page](https://gitcoin.co/medium), and [Twitter page](https://gitcoin.co/twitter).

 # Other Active Channels